Tips for helping a loved one dealing with mental health issues.

 - Seek support.
 If you or a loved one needs help, call SAMHSA’s National Helpline at 1-800-662-HELP (4357) for free and confidential information and treatment referral.

-James shared, “Remember mental health disorders are treatable.
+Cutler shared, “Remember mental health disorders are treatable.
 People can, and do, recover.
 Family support can make all the difference.”